grantcarthew/start-prototype/docs/cli/start-assets-browse.md

 URL: https://github.com/grantcarthew/start/tree/main/assets

-Copy and paste this URL into your browser to view the catalog.
+Copy and paste this URL into your browser (or Ctrl+Click) to view the catalog.
 ```

 The command exits with code 0 even if the browser fails to open, since the URL is displayed.